 Symptoms may include:

-You will be asked about your child’s symptoms and medical history.
+You will be asked about your child’s symptoms and past health.
 A physical exam will be done.
 Blood will be taken for testing as well.

-Pancreatitis may resolve on its own.
-Supportive care may be needed if your child has frequent vomiting and poor appetite.
-To replace fluids and provide nutrition, your child’s doctor may advise:
+Pancreatitis may get better on its own.
+Care may be needed for frequent vomiting and poor appetite.
+Fluids and nutrition may be provided through one of the following:

-Surgery may be needed if your child has complications, such as bleeding, infection, or uncontrolled pain.
+Surgery may be needed for severe problems.
+This may include bleeding, large infection, or uncontrolled pain.

 Family Doctor—American Academy of Family Physicians

 Acute pancreatitis in children.
 The National Pancreas Foundation website.
 Available at: http://pancreasfoundation.org/patient-information/childrenpediatric-pancreatitis/acute-pancreatitis-in-children.
 Accessed September 12, 2019.

 Acute pancreatitis.
 EBSCO DynaMed Plus website.
 Available at:https://www.dynamed.com/condition/acute-pancreatitis-in-children.
 Updated May 5, 2019.
 Accessed September 12, 2019.

 Pancreatitis.
 Kid's Health—Nemours Foundation website.
 Available at: http://kidshealth.org/parent/medical/endocrine/pancreatitis.html.
 Updated April 2014.
 Accessed September 12, 2019.

 8/28/2014 DynaMed Plus Systematic Literature Surveillancehttp://www.dynamed.com/topics/dmp~AN~T127664/Acute-pancreatitis: Johnson CD, Besselink MG, Carter R. Acute pancreatitis.
 BMJ.
 2014;349:g4859.